-Regarding the point system of the tournament, the ICC decided that the same number of points will be available for each series.
-The number points per series will not depend on the series length so that the teams that play fewer Tests are not at a disadvantage.
+Regarding the point system of the World Test Championship, the ICC decided that the same number of points will be available for each series.
+The number of points per series will not depend on the series length so that the teams that play fewer Tests are not at a disadvantage.
 Each team will be able to score a maximum of 120 points from each series.
-The two teams with the most number of points in the World Test Championship points table at the end will play the final at Lord’s.
+The two teams with the most number of points in the ICC World Test Championship points table at the end will play the final.

 The points will be awarded for Test match wins and not Test series wins.
 This has been done to ensure that the points are distributed equally between all the matches in a series rather than depending on the result of one or two matches.
-This will also ensure that points are distributed fairly even in case of a dead rubber matches.
+As per the World Test Championship points table rule, this will also ensure that points are distributed fairly even in case of a dead rubber matches.

 |Length of Series||Points for a Win||Points for a Tie||Points for a Draw|